awsdocs/amazon-ecs-developer-guide/doc_source/docker-basics.md

 Amazon ECR is a managed AWS Docker registry service\.
 Customers can use the familiar Docker CLI to push, pull, and manage images\.
 For Amazon ECR product details, featured customer case studies, and FAQs, see the [Amazon Elastic Container Registry product detail pages](http://aws.amazon.com/ecr)\.

-**Note**
-This section requires the AWS CLI\.
+This section requires the following:
++ You have the AWS CLI installed and configured\.
 If you do not have the AWS CLI installed on your system, see [Installing the AWS Command Line Interface](http://docs.aws.amazon.com/cli/latest/userguide/installing.html) in the *AWS Command Line Interface User Guide*\.
++ Your user has the required IAM permissions to access the Amazon ECR service\.
+For more information, see [Amazon ECR Managed Policies](http://docs.aws.amazon.com/AmazonECR/latest/userguide/ecr_managed_policies.html)\.

 **To tag your image and push it to Amazon ECR**